-The Assessing office is located within the Community Development Department at City Hall, 300 W. Baraga Ave., Marquette.
+The Assessing office is located at City Hall, 300 W. Baraga Ave., Marquette.
 The assessing functions are to value all real and personal property within the corporate limits of the City as well as to annually prepare an assessment roll which lists all known property owners, legal descriptions, state equalized values and taxable values.
 If you have any questions of the assessing department, please stop in or call 906-225-8379 or 906-225-8381.

 IMPORTANT, THE LAW HAS CHANGED REGARDING PERSONAL PROPERTY REPORTING & ASSESSMENT- PLEASE READ CAREFULLY.

-Those businesses who have owned, leased, or borrowed personal property with a True Cash Value of $80,000 or more or those who did not timely file their exemption affidavit must complete the "2018 Personal Property Statement" and file by February 20, 2018.
+Those businesses who have owned, leased, or borrowed personal property with a True Cash Value of $80,000 or more must complete the "2019 Personal Property Statement" and file by February 20, 2019.
 Assessments will be estimated by the Assessor if a Personal Property Statement is not filed or is filed late.

 Additionally, in preparation for the start of the phase-out of eligible manufacturing personal property (beginning in 2017), manufacturers may be required to complete and file Treasury Form 5201 "Taxpayer Report of Property Claimed As Eligible Manufacturing Personal Property" beginning this year.
 Refer to the Personal Property Statement Instructions to determine if you are required to complete this additional form.